 Ketamine Clinics Aren’t Yet Regulated

+So where is ketamine legal?
 Psychedelic-assisted therapies are still very controversial.
-Indeed, even though they’re legal, ketamine therapy clinics aren’t exactly regulated.
+While they’re legal, ketamine therapy clinics aren’t exactly regulated.
 This could result in untrained staff who aren’t certified to administer ketamine dosages.

 However, there are some rough industry guidelines.
 Take the consensus statement published in JAMA Psychiatry for example.
 There are teachings from organizations like the KRIYA Institute that can also provide guidance.
 The American Society of Ketamine Physicians (ASKP) is another.
 However, these are purely suggestions for guidelines that ketamine clinics should, but not required, to follow.